sethbattin/datafestivus/README.md

 Other than an infinite loop completely filling my SSD with apache error logs, server work goes reasonably well.
 Creating a one-off php app is as ugly as it ever was, especially for a data service.
 C'est la vie.
 I also regret my commitment to working sans jquery.
 The utility is undeniable.

 The design of the js library hasn't really improved yet, though the common features of the copy-paste and the ajax polling seem to be emerging.
 With some luck, the will both turn into common javascript objects that utilize the `ConnectionModel` as a prototype.
 Or something like that.
 The clean API for the library hasn't emerged yet either, that is slightly more troublesome.
 It would like to get it to the point where creating a connection is a trivial matter of specifying a name from both directions.
 Though i'm only half done, so perhaps that will emerge when it completes.

+### 2016 Jan 9

+I fleshed out more work on the server.
+There were various problems on both ends, and i spent more of my time revising javascript to update correctly.
+It was not easy to do, and i'm quite certain i haven't designed it properly for easy utilization.
+That is a shame.
+I may give it a little pure design thought more in coming days.

+Otherwise, I am running low on initiative for completing it.